nrathgama/Portfolio_Projects/README.md

 - **Movie Correlation Project.ipynb** contains a data analysis & data cleaning conducted with **Python**.
 - Supportive data was retrieved from [Kaggle.com](https://www.kaggle.com/danielgrijalvas/movies)
 - **Jupyter Notebook** was used as a platform.
  -       Note: Movie Correlation Project.ipynb: is a large file with entended loading time!
-Thank You for your patience